SUMMER VACATION IN OMAN

 © Mirella Sidro

-On the way home we take a small detour to Jabal Al Akhdar, the Green Mountain.
-At 2000 meters above sea level, the temperature here is also pleasant.
-And it is pomegranate season.
+On the way home, we take a small detour to Jabal Al Akhdar, the Green Mountain.
+At an altitude of 2000 meters, the temperatures here are also pleasant.
+And it’s pomegranate season.
 One of the best varieties in the world grows here.
-But for these you have to dig pretty deep into your pocket.
+But you have to dig deep into your pockets for these.
 One piece costs up to 2 euros!
-A large supply for the family joins the banana boxes and coconuts in the trunk.
-It is late afternoon when we arrive home.
+A large supply for the family joins the boxes of bananas and coconuts in the trunk.
+It’s late afternoon when we arrive home.
 It’s over forty degrees again.
 Never mind.
 Coconuts and pomegranates will cool us down.

 © Mirella Sidro